 A Food Fun Travel Guest Post

 A food tour is a guided walking tour centered on tasting local foods of the place and lasts a few hours.
-The tour guide plans the stops to give the food tourists a chance to get a taste of each food or drink at each stop and learn more about the food of the area.
+The tour guide plans the stops to give the food tourists a chance to get a taste of each food or drink at each stop and learn more about the food of the area and how to order food using Italian.
 The visitors may then proceed to a couple of specialty restaurants or food shops to get a taste of local specialties.
 Many food tours usually consist of wine pairings too.

 Why do a food tour in Italy?